 About 1000 years old south Indian delicacy, idli, is now gaining popularity all over the world as a healthy breakfast.
 Various studies conducted by renowned institutions around the globe state in unison that idli is one of the best breakfasts as naturally fermented rice & lentil batter is used in its preparation.

-First let us look into the health benefits of amazing idli:
+First let us look into the health benefits of these amazing idli:

 Health Benefits of idli:

 - Assimilation of nutrients: Fermentation of idli batter makes the minerals found in rice & lentils available that are otherwise unavailable.
 (Phytic acid found in lentils usually binds iron & zinc in it and is broken down during fermentation resulting in the release of these micro-nutrients.)
 Hence we can enjoy the benefits of rice & lentils to the fullest.
 Besides these nutrients, B Vitamins & Vitamin K are also made available as the by-products of fermentation process.

 - Healthy gut: Probiotic idli protects us from disease causing microbes to grow in our intestines and thus making our immune system strong.
 So clearly healthy gut means strong immune system which in turn promotes our overall well being.

 - Weight loss: Idli with sambar can be ideally taken for a significant weight loss as this meal contains less carbs & fat but loaded with protein, vitamins & minerals.
 The nutritionist in our gym used to recommend us to take 2 idli with a cupful of sambar regularly for breakfast and to our surprise we all find this diet very effective in weight management.